JayanthiML/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

 To get started with this project, follow these steps:

 1. Install required Modules and Libraries.
+2. ETL Process.
-2. Clone the GitHub repository.
+   - Extract: Clone the GitHub repository.
-3. Transform and preprocess the data using the provided scripts.
+   - Transform: Transform and preprocess the data using the provided scripts.
-4. Insert the data into a MySQL database.
+   - Load: Insert the data into a MySQL database.
-5. Fetch the data from MySQL database to transform and visualise.
+3. Fetch the data from MySQL database to transform and visualise.
-6. Create and run the Streamlit and Plotly dashboard.
+4. Create and run the Streamlit and Plotly dashboard.
-7. Access the dashboard in your web browser to explore the insights.
+5. Access the dashboard in your web browser to explore the insights.

 ## Install required Modules and Libraries